kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Empty:
 : A seven-bit field that has no semantic value.

-TODO: add more description of how to handle things like receiving REPRIORITY on wrong stream, a REPRIORITY with an invalid ID, etc.
+TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.

 # Considerations